Lazy-Pupu/FF14_ServerMap/README.md

 # FF14_ServerMap

-Use selenuim to pull the server map from sdo website.
+Use selenuim to pull the server map from sdo website.\n Will need packages in requirements.txt\n
-Will need packages in requirements.txt
+Python - 3.10\n
-Python - 3.10
+\n
 Result will be found as result.json in the same directory.